-I tried this recipe a couple of times and in few occasions I flunked, hence I ended up with scrambled eggs on my pasta.
+I tried this recipe a couple of times and on a few occasions, I flunked, hence I ended up with scrambled eggs on my pasta.
 It takes a certain technique, along with really good ingredients (no matter how simple it looks like), to come up with a perfectly authentic carbonara.
 A quick reminder – read the recipe carefully and follow it well.

 A bit of history about carbonara, this classic Italian dish originally comes from the Apennine hills nearby Rome.
-It’s a sheperd’s favorite in the old times.
-They’d bring bacon, pasta, cheese and eggs (if they’re lucky enough to have some) as they meander in the pasture with their flocks.
+It’s a shepherd’s favorite in the old times.
+They’d bring bacon, pasta, cheese, and eggs (if they’re lucky enough to have some) as they meander in the pasture with their flocks.

 Now, it’s a classic Italian pasta that everyone in the world loves.
 Count me in as another fan from the Philippines!

 - 1 pound dry spaghetti

 - 4 ounces pancetta or slab bacon, cubed or sliced into small strips

 - 2 large eggs

 - 1 cup freshly grated Parmigiano-Reggiano, plus more for serving

 - 1 handful fresh flat-leaf parsley, chopped